For a while now, I’ve felt that almost every technology article I’ve read has some mention of AI and how much it will revolutionise our lives.

 With the mass adoption of home assistants such as Alexa, Google Home and Siri, we have seen the power of AI.
 This is a great example of how technology moved from ‘tomorrow’ to ‘today’ and into the mainstream.
 Application of AI is becoming much more advanced and interaction more human-like.
 Google’s demonstration of its Duplex solution booking haircuts and restaurants is a fantastic example of how far this has evolved.

-In June this year, Node4 will be hosting a “Festival of Innovation and Technology” called TechFest.
-The aim is to showcase technology that is available to our customers now and in the future.
-We have chosen to focus on AI and IoT, and their application within our collaboration portfolio.
-This will be real world examples of solutions that can be consumed now.
+In June 2019, Node4 hosted a “Festival of Innovation and Technology” called TechFest.
+We showcased technology that is available to our customers now and in the future.
+We chose to focus on AI and IoT, and their application within our collaboration portfolio.
+There were real world examples of solutions that can be consumed now.

-The guys at Converse 360 and Enghouse Interactive will be working with us to show applications of AI and chatbots in a customer service environment as part of a practical and consumable solution.
+The guys at Converse 360 and Enghouse Interactive worked with us to show applications of AI and chatbots in a customer service environment as part of a practical and consumable solution.